Billy Nungesser: Second term

-Lieutenant Governor
+Lieutenant governor

 2011 race

 In 2011, Nungesser waged an unsuccessful race to unseat Lieutenant Governor Jay Dardenne.
 Dardenne, a fellow Republican, had been a state senator from Baton Rouge and the Louisiana secretary of state; he had been elected in 2010 to the final year of one-year unexpired term created when Lt.
 Governor Mitch Landrieu was elected the Mayor of New Orleans.

 Dardenne received 504,228 votes (53.1 percent) to Nungesser's 444,750 (46.9 percent).
 Nungesser won in seventeen parishes, all in south Louisiana, including Orleans, Iberia, Jefferson, Lafayette, and St. Bernard, as well as Plaquemines Parish, his former residence.

 2015 election

 Nungesser ran again for lieutenant governor in 2015.
 Dardenne did not seek reelection but ran instead for governor.

 In his campaign, Nungesser said that his business and political experience made him ideal to manage the state tourism industry, the principal function of the Lieutenant Governor's office.
 His sentimental political advertisements used background music from the song "You Are My Sunshine" by the late Democratic Governor Jimmie Davis.

-Nungesser finished second in the primary election with 324,654 votes (30 percent), setting him up for the run-off against Kip Holden, the African-American Democratic Mayor-President of East Baton Rouge Parish, who led the four-candidate field with 360,679 votes (33.3 percent).
+Nungesser finished second in the primary election with 324,654 votes (30 percent), setting him up for the run-off against Kip Holden, the Democratic Mayor-President of East Baton Rouge Parish, who led the four-candidate field with 360,679 votes (33.3 percent).
 In a strong third-place was Republican John Young, the president of Jefferson Parish, who received 313,183 votes (28.9 percent).
-Departing African-American Republican State Senator Elbert Guillory of Opelousas ran last with 85,460 votes (7.9 percent).
+Departing Republican State Senator Elbert Guillory of Opelousas ran last with 85,460 votes (7.9 percent).

 Nungesser won the 2015 general election, 628,864 votes (55.38 percent) to Holden's 506,578 (44.62 percent).
 Democrat John Bel Edwards won the gubernatorial race over Republican U.S. Senator David Vitter.
 Edwards and Nungesser, of opposite parties, assumed office on January 11, 2016.